craft work from home - arts and crafts to make money

 out of the ordinary, then you could soon find yourself in demand, such

-as supplying unique or customised Birthday, Christmas or Wedding gifts.
+as supplying unique or customised Birthday, Christmas, Wedding or Anniversary

 If you're already experienced in

 a particular craft or hobby, and have creative things to make and sell